hashgraph/hedera-mirror-node/docs/design/contract-log-subscription.md

   addresses: [String!] @Pattern(regexp: "^(0x)?[a-fA-F0-9]{40}$")

   """
-  Topic specifier for position 0 null indicates any value allowed in this position [A,B] indicates A or B at this position
+  Topic specifier for position 0.
+An empty array indicates any value is allowed for this position.
+  [A,B] indicates a log will be emitted when either A or B is in that position
   """
   topic0: [String!] @Pattern(regexp: "^(0x)?[a-fA-F0-9]{64}$")

   """
-  Topic specifier for position 1 null indicates any value allowed in this position [A,B] indicates A or B at this position
+  Topic specifier for position 1.
+An empty array indicates any value is allowed for this position.
+  [A,B] indicates a log will be emitted when either A or B is in that position
   """
   topic1: [String!] @Pattern(regexp: "^(0x)?[a-fA-F0-9]{64}$")

   """
-  Topic specifier for position 2 null indicates any value allowed in this position [A,B] indicates A or B at this position
+  Topic specifier for position 0.
+An empty array indicates any value is allowed for this position.
+  [A,B] indicates a log will be emitted when either A or B is in that position
   """
   topic2: [String!] @Pattern(regexp: "^(0x)?[a-fA-F0-9]{64}$")

   """
-  Topic specifier for position 3 null indicates any value allowed in this position [A,B] indicates A or B at this position
+  Topic specifier for position 0.
+An empty array indicates any value is allowed for this position.
+  [A,B] indicates a log will be emitted when either A or B is in that position
   """
   topic3: [String!] @Pattern(regexp: "^(0x)?[a-fA-F0-9]{64}$")
 }